A Message From Our Founder

-EDA Foundation was founded by Mena Massoud, who plays the titular role in Disney's live-action film Aladdin.
+EDA Foundation is a non-profit and charitable organization founded by Mena Massoud, who plays the titular role in Disney's live-action film Aladdin.

 With help from fellow-industry members and the local community, EDA hopes to inspire inclusivity and diversity in the arts and entertainment industry so that young ethnically diverse artists can gain access to the tools they need to jumpstart their careers.

-Whether it be access to mentors, aid for training, or assistance with headshots and resumes, at EDA, we believe that providing these basic necessities can make a big difference in the lives of artists in their early days.
+Whether it be access to mentors, aid for training, or assistance with headshots or gallery fees, at EDA, we believe that providing these basic necessities can make a big difference in the lives of artists in their early days.

 Mena struggled for many years before landing the role of Aladdin, and he would like to use his platform to assist other artists as they pursue careers in the industry.